 How To Make Angel Ornaments

-1. The first thing to do is to place the angel template onto the wallpaper scraps and draw around it.
-Then, cut out 2 angels for each paper crafty angel ornament you make.
+Step 1: The first thing to do is to place the angel template onto the wallpaper scraps and draw around it.
+Then, cut out two angels for each paper crafty angel ornament you make.

-2. Next, place two of the angel wings wrong sides together and then stitch together on a sewing machine.
+Step 2: Place two of the angel wings wrong sides together and stitch them together on a sewing machine.
 Just like I did with the paper stars.

 The white of the wallpaper was a bit too bright.
-I decided to paint the stars a more creamy off white colour with a sample pot I had in my shed.
+I decided to paint the stars a more creamy off-white colour with a sample pot in my shed.
 This also made them more matt.

-3. Next, I made these crafty angel wings a bit more interesting by giving them gold tips.
-I did this by applying gilding size to the tips of the wings.
-I then brushed on gold leaf.
+Step 3: I made these crafty angel wings a bit more interesting by giving them gold tips.
+I did this by applying gilding size to the ends of the wings.
+I then brushed on a gold leaf.

-Be gentle with the gold leaf it is very delicate.
+Be gentle with the gold leaf; it is very delicate.
 That is why I use a brush.
 The gold leaf will stick to the size.
-Any excess gold leaf just brushes away.
+Any excess gold leaf brushes away.

-I managed to make quite a few of these paper angel wing ornaments with the scraps I had.
-There were enough to make a garland with them by simply hanging them from some of the upcycled twine I had leftover from the hanging stars.
+I made several of these paper angel wing ornaments with my scraps.
+There were enough to make a garland by simply hanging them from some of the upcycled twine I had leftover from the hanging stars.

 In the past, I have made some angel ornaments out of upcycled shuttlecocks.
 Last week I made some very simple rustic angels out of denim.
-I’ve even used old doilies in the past to make some crafty angel wings.
+I’ve even used old doilies to make some crafty angel wings.

-The biggest angel wings decor I have made is out of old maps and it hangs above my bed.
+The biggest angel wings decor I have made out of old maps hangs above my bed.

 Cecilia